ds-modules/curriculum-guide/connector/instructor/student-help.md

 # Getting Student Help

-There are three main roles through which students can assist with your courses.
+There are four main roles through which students can assist with your courses.
 You may choose to work with students in all, none, or some of the roles.
 A brief description of each of the student roles is below.

 ### Student Developers

-For new connectors, DSEP can match you with a student developer who can help create labs.
+For new connectors, modules, or DECs, DSEP can match you with a student developer who can help create materials.
 These students have experience working with Python, Jupyter notebooks, and basic data science libaries.
 They can help with brainstorming ideas and translating them into Python code.
 In the past, student developers have worked with instructors over the summer or in the early weeks of the semester.
 The time commitments for this role will vary based on student availability and instructor need.

 If you are teaching a new connector and want some additional help developing the initial content, please contact Gunjan Baid or post on [Piazza](https://http://piazza.com/berkeley/other/cs97).